suny-downstate-medical-center/netpyne/doc/source/reference.rst

 The rationale for using cell property rules is that you can apply cell properties to subsets of neurons that match certain criteria, e.g. only those neurons of a given cell type, and/or of a given population, and/or within a certain range of locations.

-Each item of the ``cellParams`` list contains a dictionary that defines a cell property rule, containing the following fields:
+Each item of the ``cellParams`` ordered dict consists of a key and a value.
+The key is an arbitrary label to identify this cell rule.
+The value consists of a dictionary that defines a cell property rule, containing the following fields:

-* **label** - Arbitrary name which identifies this rule.

-* **conditions** - Set of conditions required to apply the properties to a cell.
+* **conds** - Set of conditions required to apply the properties to a cell.
 	Defined as a dictionary with the attributes/tags of the cell and the required values, e.g. {'cellType': 'PYR', 'cellModel': 'HH'}.

-* **sections** - Dictionary containing the sections of the cell, each in turn containing the following fields (can omit those that are empty):
+* **secs** - Dictionary containing the sections of the cell, each in turn containing the following fields (can omit those that are empty):

 	* **geom**: Dictionary with geometry properties, such as ``diam``, ``L`` or ``Ra``.
 		Can optionally include a field ``pt3d`` with a list of 3D points, each defined as a tuple of the form ``(x,y,z,diam)``